 14. Collect and Sell Scrap Metal

-If you have a light pick-up truck or a decent trailer, you can haul around, collect scrap metal from neighborhoods, building sites, and junkyards, then sell it to scrap metal dealers.
-Check out scrap metal prices, then search “where can I sell scrap metal in (my town).”
+If you have a light pick-up truck or a decent trailer, you can haul around, collect scrap metal from neighborhoods, building sites, and junkyards, and then sell it to scrap metal dealers.
+Check out scrap metal prices, then search “Where can I sell scrap metal in (my town).”
 It’s hard work, but you can make thousands of dollars selling scrap metal.

 15. Sell Your Jewelry